RookieJunChen/FullSubNet-plus/README.md

 After training, you can enhance noisy speech.
 Before inference, you first need to modify the configuration in `config/inference.toml`.

-Then you can run inference:
+You can also run inference:

 ```shell
 source activate speech_enhance